Ebenezer Akuete: Career

 Akuete entered the Ghana Foreign Service in September 1961.
 He served as chargé d'affaires of the Ghanaian permanent mission to the United Nations based in Havana, Cuba.
 He was responsible for Ghana's diplomatic relations with Cuba.
 He was later made counsellor and head of chancery of the Ghana Embassy to Brazil in Rio de Janeiro.
 He served as minister-counsellor of the Ghanaian Embassy in France with concurrent accreditation to UNESCO and Spain from 1972 to 1974, and from 1974 to 1976, he was Minister-Counsellor of the Ghana Embassy in West Germany, Bonn.
 In 1976, he was appointed superintendent director of the Africa Bureau of the Ministry of Foreign Affairs.
 He served in that capacity until 2 September 1978 when he was appointed deputy chief of missions for the Embassy of Ghana in Washington, D.C.
 He succeeded Moses Kwasi Agyeman who was then minister-counsellor of the embassy.
 He became Ghana's ambassador to the United States of America on 15 January 1982, and served in this capacity until 9 December 1982 serving in this capacity as chargé d'affaires.
 He was succeeded by Eric Kwamina Otoo.
-Akuete became the principal secretary of ministry in September 1983.
+Akuete became the principal secretary of the Ministry of Foreign Affairs in September 1983.

 From 1970 to 1972, he worked as a part-time lecturer at the Ghana Institute of Management and Public Administration.
 In 1983, he set-up and managed Bethel Consultants Ltd., an economic consulting firm in Washington, D.C. that offered services in management support and economic development.
 In 1990, he joined AMEX International, Inc., a consulting firm based in Washington, D.C.
 He was responsible for the firm's public policy and macro-economic analysis.
 He also oversaw all of the firm's projects outside the United States of America as director and manager.
 He worked with the firm from 1990 to 2004.